Saturday, March 14, 2026

 Here are examples of two men, who served as inspectors in southern California, who had common backgrounds: both were native-born veterans of the Civil War and then became public servants before becoming immigration officials in their fifties.

-Datus Ensign Coon (1831-1893) served briefly in Los Angeles then transferred to San Diego until he stayed until he was accidentally shot dead.
+Datus Ensign Coon (1831-1893) served briefly in Los Angeles then transferred to San Diego where he stayed until he was accidentally shot dead.

 John Day Putnam (1837-1904) was active in Los Angeles from about 1890 until his death.
 Several newspaper articles reported on his visits to Riverside to follow up on suspects.